Search icon

 5. Toiletries

-The benefit of keeping toiletries available is the ability to clean up yourself wherever you find a washroom on the road.
-Your toiletry kit can have a face wash, toothbrush, toothpaste, a hand towel, sanitary napkins, etc. Thus, you can use toilets at fuel stations or restaurants more comfortably to feel fresh and clean.
+The benefit of keeping toiletries available is the ability to clean yourself wherever you find a washroom on the road.
+Your toiletry kit can include a face wash, toothbrush, toothpaste, a hand towel, sanitary napkins, etc. Thus, you can use toilets at fuel stations or restaurants to feel fresh and clean.

 Tissues will be a quick solution to any spillage inside the car.
 Hand wipes and face wipes will help you clean up after a quick snack.
 Keep enough tissues and wipes, especially if you have kids with you on a journey.